graipher/bluewalker/README.md

 *NOTE*: Bluewalker currently assumes that the key given as parameter contains bytes in same order as the IRK's stored by BlueZ in Linux.

-If multiple different filters are given, only packages matching _all_ different filters are show.
-This applies only to different filters, if multiple addresses are given for address filter, packages from devices with any of those addresses are shown.
+If multiple different filters are given, only packets matching _all_ different filters are show.
+This applies only to different filters, if multiple addresses are given for address filter, packets from devices with any of those addresses are shown.
 Same applies to multiple AD Types given to AD type filter.

 ### Scanning for RuuviTags